isabella232/advertising-cloud.en/help/integrations/analytics/prerequisites.md

 >[!TIP]
 >
->To improve data fidelity, use the most recent version of the Experience Cloud Identity Service with CNAME support, as well as the most recent version of Analytics AppMeasurement for JavaScript.
+>To improve data fidelity, use the most recent version of each library.

 ## Requirements for Sharing Analytics Segments with Advertising Cloud